-Jeff Cobb and Celisa Steele kick of the series with an episode focused on the key themes and threads that will weave throughout the podcast and the Leading Learning Community in general.
-In upcoming episodes, we’ll be interviewing a range of CEOs – like Cheryl Ronk from the Michigan Society of Association Executives and Rick Grimm from NIGP – and we’ll also be talking with experts and thought leaders like Seth Kahan and Wes Trochlil.
+Jeff Cobb and Celisa Steele kick off the series with an episode focused on the key themes and threads that will weave throughout the podcast and the Leading Learning community in general.
+In upcoming episodes, we’ll interview a range of CEOs—like Cheryl Ronk from the Michigan Society of Association Executives and Rick Grimm from NIGP—and we’ll also be talking with experts and thought leaders like Seth Kahan and Wes Trochlil.

 Listen to the Show